 *Includes visa free, eVisa and visa on arrival.

-Additionally, the Turkish passport is conspicuously missing visa free access to the Schengen area, UK and Ireland.
-Promoters of the Turkey CIP also seem overly optimistic about Turkey’s upcoming inclusion into the EU.
-However, the negotiations (which have been ongoing since 1987) seem to be heading in the opposite direction.
+The Turkish passport is conspicuously missing visa free access to the Schengen area, UK and Ireland.
+Promoters of the Turkey CIP are also overly optimistic about Turkey’s purported inclusion into the EU.
+However, negotiations (which have been ongoing since 1987) seem to be heading in the opposite direction.

 Visa Free Countries Map (Turkish Passport)